-Italy has almost ignored the news, taken from the political failures of August, but there have been developments.
+Italy has almost ignored the news, taken from the political breakdowns of August, but there have been developments.

-In the new expedition, the naval researchers detected the topography of the five discovered islands, establishing that their "re-emergence" dates back to 2014.
-The dimensions of the first 5 islands varied from a tiny extension (just 900 square meters) to a truly remarkable, almost 5km square, three times our island of Ventotene, so to speak.
+In the new expedition, the naval researchers detected the topography of the five islands discovered, establishing that their "re-emergence" dates back to 2014.
+The dimensions of the first 5 islands varied from a tiny extension (just 900 square meters) to a truly remarkable one, of almost 5km square, three times our island of Ventotene, so to speak.